negreacristian/negreacristian/README.md

 <h3 align="center">Junior Software Engineer | Computer Science BSc Graduate at West University of Timisoara</h3>

 > Hey there 👋!
-I'm a Computer Science student with a passion for coding and creating cool projects.
+I'm a Computer Science graduate with a passion for coding and creating cool projects.
 I've worked on a variety of projects, some of these projects I've built from scratch, while others involve using existing technologies to make something awesome.

 <h3 align="left">🔗 Initiate communication protocol with me: </h3>
 <p align="left">